freeCodeCamp/freeCodeCamp/guide/english/cloud-development/index.md

 Many modern websites and big data efforts are said to be developed in the Cloud, meaning they are operating in some of these massive shared datacenters.

+## Cloud Layers

+###Software as a Service
+This is from a end user perspective, meaning that at this layer cloud providers will host and provide a software/application as a whole, running,  to the end users.
+One good example could be Google Drive here.

 #### More Information:

 [Getting Started with AWS](https://aws.amazon.com/getting-started/)